neilslater/pool_of_entropy/README.md

 [![Dependency Status](https://gemnasium.com/neilslater/pool_of_entropy.png)](https://gemnasium.com/neilslater/pool_of_entropy)

-PoolOfEntropy is a pseudo random number generator (PRNG) based on secure hashes, intended to bring back the feeling of 'personal luck' that some gamers may feel when rolling their *own* dice.
+PoolOfEntropy is a pseudo random number generator (PRNG) based on secure hashes, intended to bring back the feeling of 'personal agency' that some gamers may feel when rolling their *own* dice.
 An instance of the PoolOfEntropy class could be assigned to a player, or to each die in a game, and it can be influenced (similar to throwing a die differently), or personalised by feeding in arbitrary data (e.g. a picture of the player, a favourite saying).